Sauradeep1/CS5500-IIT-Hyd-Reinforcement-Learning-RL/Deep Q Learning (DQN) with Pong & Mountain Car/README.md

 networks or convnets.
 Accordingly, you may have to do suitable preprocessing.
 In the case of MountainCar-v0 environment do plot a graph (one graph) that explains the action choices of the trained agent for various values of position and velocity

+PART 2 --->Choose one hyper-parameter of your choice and run at least three other settings of this hyper-parameter, in addition to the one used in sub-question 1, and plot all four learning curves on the same graph.
+Examples include: learning rates, neural network architecture, replay buffer size, mini-batch size, target update interval, exploration Assignment  4 Page 3 schedule or exploration rule (e.g. you may implement an alternative to -greedy), etc. You are advised to choose a hyper-parameter that makes a nontrivial difference on performance of the agent.
+If computational resource is a constraint, consider answering this question only on MountainCar-v0 environment.
 ______________________________________________________________________
 BACKGROUND OF THE 2 GAMES :
 (A) MountainCar-v0 -------------->